AbdinasirM/Caculator_CPlusPlus/README.md

 - [License](#license)

 ## Introduction
-The calculator project consists of a C++ program that utilizes the `mycalc` class defined in the `calc.h` header file.
+The calculator project consists of a C++ program that utilizes the `mycalc` class defined in the `calculator.h` header file.
 The program prompts the user to enter two numbers and performs various arithmetic operations on them using the `mycalc` class methods.

 ## Installation
 To use this calculator project, follow the steps below: